 Extreme long shot • Mad Max: Fury Road

-3. Wide Shot (WS) or Long Shot (LS)
+3. Wide shot (WS) or long shot (LS)

 The wide shot (aka long shot) is a camera shot that balances both the subject and the surrounding imagery.
 A wide shot will often keep the entire subject in frame while giving context to the environment.
+This size of shot is particularly useful when showcasing a character’s relationship to their surroundings.

 Here's an example of the wide shot size: